ceconcarlsen/ceconcarlsen/README.md

 ## Senior Software Engineer .
-## Currently working as a Full-Stack Developer at BRP.
+## Currently a Full-Stack Developer at BRP.
 ## Bachelor of Science in Computer Science (UNESP).